 Your participation and opinions on a wide range of issues will be sought.
-You will be invited to take part in helping within the classroom, information nights, Curriculum Days and to become actively involved in other meetings and events that will help to create or change school policy.
+You will be invited to take part in helping within the classroom, information nights, Curriculum Days and to become actively involved in other meetings and events.

 Some Ways to Be Involved: